anvisha/twitter/readme.md

 [x] Hamburger menu
 [x] Dragging anywhere in the view should reveal the menu.
-[x] The menu should include links to your profile, the home timeline, and the mentions view.
+[x] The menu should include links to your profile, the home timeline, and the mentions view -- I have not implemented a mentions view.
 [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
 [x] Profile page
 [x] Contains the user header view
-[x] Contains a section with the users basic stats: # tweets, # following, # followers [] Home Timeline
+[x] Contains a section with the users basic stats: # tweets, # following, # followers [] Home Timeline - I have implemented this in the previous assignment, but have not done it for the profile page.
 [x] Tapping on a user image should bring up that user's profile page Optional